haneyky/yuzu/_works/comet-comic-app.md

 ![](/assets/images/antheia-flowers_moodboard.jpg)

 There is something warm and inviting from this collection of images.
 As much as I wanted to use the warm tones from what I compiled, the vibrancy of peachy and golden colors meant it would easily clash with the flowers and plants branded with them.
 As a result, the primary color in the palette is an olive green with the secondary adding the warm touch needed.
 Green is natural and versatile in its use which I thought could be a more efficient and flexible fit.
-As a last touch, typography balances sophistication with approachability by using both Gravesend Sans and Avenir in the brand. system.
+As a last touch, typography balances sophistication with approachability by using both Gravesend Sans and Avenir in the brand system.

 ![](/assets/images/antheia-flowers_color.png)![](/assets/images/antheia-flowers_type.png)